ross-sig/vscode-gembase-dml/README.md

 https://marketplace.visualstudio.com/items?itemName=litehouse.dml

-To use it, first install Visual Studio Code: https://code.visualstudio.com/
+To use it, first install Visual Studio Code: https://code.visualstudio.com/ which is a free open source code editor.

-Then install the DML extension by opening Visual Studio Code and type \[Ctrl+P\] "ext install dml" \[enter\]
+Open Visual Studio Code, go to the Extensions MarketPlace (The square looking button along the left-hand column, or bring it up with Ctrl+Shift+X).
+Search for "Gembase DML" and hit the "Install Button"

 # Screenshots